NicholasBallard/brenda-files/ReadMe.md

 In the terminal output when done, the program prints the new longest directory length versus the longest directory length of the original folder.

-'''\n
-Terminal:\n
-The longest file is a total of 57 characters in length.\n Before, the longest file path (in the original folder) is 90 characters in length.\n
 '''
+Terminal:
+The longest file is a total of 57 characters in length.
+Before, the longest file path (in the original folder) is 90 characters in length.
+'''

 If the copy of the directory is already made by running this script before, the try loop will print a message saying the directory already exists and will skip re-creating the folder, and continue running the rest of the script.

-'''\n
-Terminal:\n
+'''
+Terminal:
-The fodler already exists.\n
+The fodler already exists.
 '''

 Steps: